webteckie/keystonejs-stub/README.md

                     }
                 }
             });

+    - or you can break the above as independent mocks as previously described

 - When mocking models you can just assign them directly to the lists object in the keystone stub: